skills/deploy-to-azure/README.md

 1. Create a new branch named `staging-test` from `main` using the same steps as you did for the previous `azure-configuration` branch.
 1. Edit the `.github/workflows/deploy-staging.yml` file, and replace every `<username>` with your GitHub username.
 1. Commit that change to the new `staging-test` branch.
-1. Go to the Pull requests tab and there should be a yellow banner to `Compare & pull request`.
+1. Go to the Pull requests tab and there should be a yellow banner with the `staging-test` branch to `Compare & pull request`.
 Once the pull request is opened up, click `Create pull request`.

 ### Activity 1: Add the proper label to your pull request

 1. Ensure that the `GITHUB_TOKEN` for this repository has read and write permissions under **Workflow permissions**.
 [Learn more](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token).
 This is required for your workflow to be able to upload your image to the container registry.
 1. Apply the **stage** label to your open pull request
 1. Wait for the GitHub Actions workflow to run and deploy the application to your Azure environment.
 You can follow along in the Actions tab or in the pull request merge box.
 The deployment may take a few moments but you've done the right thing.
 Once the deployment is successful, you'll see green check marks for each run, and you'll see a URL for your deployment.
+Play the game!
 1. Once the workflow has completed, refresh this page for the next step.

 </details>